CaptIgmu/Arduino/esp32/TTGO_LoRa32_OLED/README.md

 # Resources for TTGO LoRa32 OLED Board V1.x

 These interesting boards are ESP32-DOWDQ6 Revision 1 based, 4MByte Flash with LoRa 868/915 MHz radio and 0.96" 128x64 SSD1306 monochrome OLED display.
 The key to getting the OLED display running is using software I2C and I would recommend the U8g2/U8x8 graphics library.
-See the examples.
+See the _examples_.
 With [PR #1663](https://github.com/espressif/arduino-esp32/pull/1663), this board description has been merged into  espressif/arduino-esp32 variants and boards.txt.
 To setup in Arduino:

 #### 1. From within the Arduino IDE, select the Tools menu --> Board --> pick the _TTGO LoRa32-OLED V1_  item from the ESP32 Arduino choices.
 Now adjust the Flash Frequency:, Upload Speed:, Core Debug Level:, and Port: as needed.